 Our next stop on Denman was Boyle Point Provincial Park with two attractive viewpoints: Boyle Point and Eagle Rock lookout which can be reached after a short 2 km forested walk.
 The Boyle Point overlooks a small Chrome Island which is just a hand’s reach distance away from the shore and features a staffed lighthouse and a set of service buildings.
 Apparently, the grounds are accessible to public but access is by a boat only.
 In my alternate life I am a lighthouse attendant and living on a remote island so looking at Chrome Island stirred up a lot of daydreaming for me.

-For an easier (AND parks-endorsed) walk to a large outcropping connected to Denman via a shelled beach, head to Sandy Island, a.k.a.
+For an easier walk to an outlying island head to Sandy Island, a.k.a.
 Tree Island, a.k.a.
-Jáji7em and Kw’ulh Marine Provincial Park on the west side of Denman.
+Jáji7em and Kw’ulh Marine Provincial Park connected to the west side of Denman via a shelled beach.
 The access is from Morningside Beach Park at low tide.
 To find the low tide times consult the tide tables for station 7953-Hornby Island.